geohackweek/machine-learning/_episodes/00-intro.md

 # What is Machine Learning (ML)?

-Machine learning is a general term used to apply to many techniques which utilize statistical iteration and feedback so that correlations or logic is learned rather tha dictated.
+Machine learning is a general term used to apply to many techniques which utilize statistical iteration and feedback so that correlations or logic is learned rather than dictated.

 Learning itself is the act of gradually improving performance on a task without being explicitly programmed.
 This process mimics human neurological functions.